 December has been a great month for Luke.
 He had a sleep study December 20th at St. Luke's hospital.
 He and I had to stay the night while he was monitored with ECG leads, oxygen saturation checks, nasal and oral air flow monitors, arm and chest leads, and video.
 His head, arms, legs, chest, face, nose, and mouth had leads on them and he looked funny and felt awful.
 Needless to say, sleep did not happen often.
 I am awaiting the results to come in January.
 The only thing I do know is that he was desaturating to 75-73% every time he slept.
 I'm guessing he is going to have a tonsilectomy at some point.
 It will be nice to not be awakened every 2 hours every night of my life.
-Here are some pictures of Christmas.

 Mark, Sophie and Luke.